-The innovation in PROMISS the wide range of perspectives for coping with malnutrition that it brings: PROMISS will develop sustainable dietary and physical activity strategies, new food concepts and new food products to prevent protein-energy malnutrition.
-PROMISS intends to help older people increase their protein intake, and meet the protein recommendation, thus preventing malnutrition and enhancing active and healthy life when ageing.
+The innovation in PROMISS lays on its different perspective for coping with malnutrition: PROMISS considers the development of sustainable dietary and physical activity strategies, new food concepts and new food products to prevent protein-energy malnutrition.
+PROMISS intends to help older persons increase their protein intake, and meet the protein recommendation, thus preventing malnutrition and enhancing active and healthy life-style when ageing.